-Clinical
+Clinical Professionalism

-- Students are expected to demonstrate professionally responsible behavior in their practicum experiences.
+• Students are expected to demonstrate professionally responsible behavior in their practicum experiences.
 Attendance at all practicum sessions, whether on- or off-campus, is mandatory.

-Any deviation from the schedule must be arranged with the instructor in advance of the scheduled experience. - In the event of an unexpected delay or absence, notify the instructor at the earliest opportunity, and at least 30 minutes prior to clinicals. - If the instructor cannot be reached, notify the appropriate person at the agency.
+- Any deviation from the schedule must be arranged with the instructor in advance of the scheduled experience. - In the event of an unexpected delay or absence, notify the instructor at the earliest opportunity, and at least 30 minutes prior to clinicals. - If the instructor cannot be reached, notify the appropriate person at the agency.
 Make-up labs for excused absences are arranged directly with the instructor and normally completed prior to the end of the semester.
 There may be a charge to the student nurse for makeup days. - Unexcused absences are not permitted and considered unprofessional behavior. - Tardiness for clinical practicum is not acceptable and is unprofessional.
 If the student encounters extenuating or urgent circumstances, the student should contact the clinical instructor as soon as possible to discuss the situation and a possible plan for clinical attendance.
 Furthermore, if more than 10 minutes late to clinical, the student may be dismissed and forfeit the clinical day.
 Unexcused missed clinicals may not be able to be made up.
-Unexcused tardiness will be reflected in the professionalism section of the clinical evaluation tool. - Carpooling is not an acceptable excuse for tardiness or absence. - All students are required to provide their own transportation for their clinical practicum. - Depending on the class, students are required to go to the healthcare facility and get information to prepare for clinical.
-This may occur the day before or a few hours before the actual clinical begins. - The following constitutes an acceptable "excused absence" which requires official documentation: - Jury duty or court appointment - Military deployment - Personal illness (documented only by a healthcare provider, therapist, counselor) - Illness or death of immediate family members
+Unexcused tardiness will be reflected in the professionalism section of the clinical evaluation tool. - Carpooling is not an acceptable excuse for tardiness or absence. - All students are required to provide their own transportation for their clinical practicum. - The following constitutes an acceptable "excused absence" which requires official documentation: - Jury duty or court appointment - Military deployment - Personal illness (documented only by a healthcare provider, therapist, counselor) - Illness or death of immediate family members